codewithdary/laravel-collections/README.md

 ## Database Setup <br>

-Eloquent makes use of the database so make sure that your database credentials are correct
+Eloquent interacts with the database so make sure that your database credentials are correct
 ```
 mysql;
 create database laravel_collections;